salty-Frankenstein/Fr2D/README.md

 # Requirements
 A Direct2D environment which includes the library "d2d1.lib" and "dwrite.lib".
-Library windowscodecs.lib is also needed.
+Library "windowscodecs.lib" is also needed.
 (The heads related have already been included.)

 # Already done: